 Economic Considerations for future Basin Planning Water Quality Objective Actions

-The use of Biological Objectives is expected to result in economic impacts over the long-term associated with the updating of chemistry-based water quality objectives.
+The use of the Stream Biological Objective is expected to result in economic impacts over the long-term associated with the updating of chemistry-based water quality objectives.
 Similar to the development of Waste Load Allocations for TMDLs discussed above, the establishment of chemistry-based water quality objectives in the San Diego Water Board Basin Plan was conducted using the best-available science on the levels of pollutants that would or would not be protective of human health and aquatic life beneficial uses.
 The establishment of those objectives to protect aquatic life comes with assumptions, margins of safety, and site-specific correctional factors (e.g. California Toxics Rule, “CTR”).
-It is expected that Biological Objectives can, over time, provide evidence for and be used to modify existing chemistry water quality objectives that are over or under-protective of beneficial uses.
+It is expected that the Stream Biological Objective can, over time, provide evidence for and be used to modify existing chemistry water quality objectives that are over or under-protective of beneficial uses.
 Both situations are expected to result in overall cost savings.
 Chemistry-based water quality objectives that are over-protective result in excess cost expenditures for the treatment of pollutants to levels beyond those necessary for beneficial use protection.
 In contrast, water quality objectives that are under-protective can require additional expenditures for dischargers.
 This can occur from the development of TMDLs to determine appropriate levels of pollutants in receiving waters and discharges (see above discussion), rather than simply incorporating a more accurate water quality objective up front.

-The need for developing housing within the region The amendment of the Basin Plan to include Biological Objectives will not prevent development or limit the addition of housing within the San Diego Region.
+The need for developing housing within the region The amendment of the Basin Plan to include the Stream Biological Objective will not prevent development or limit the addition of housing within the San Diego Region.
 Housing inventory in the San Diego Region is currently low with a particular shortage in affordable housing relative to the need.
-The effect of market forces greatly outweighs any likely effect of a Basin Plan amendment for Biological Objectives.
-The inclusion of Biological Objectives will not restrict the use of property that incorporates water quality measures to protect and restore aquatic and aquatic-dependent wildlife-related beneficial uses.
-The inclusion of Biological Objectives will provide for more accurate determinations of assessment related to avoidance, protection, and restoration associated with regulatory permitting activities for impacts to waters of the State.
+The effect of market forces greatly outweighs any likely effect of a Basin Plan amendment for the Stream Biological Objective.
+The inclusion of the Stream Biological Objective will not restrict the use of property that incorporates water quality measures to protect and restore aquatic and aquatic-dependent wildlife-related beneficial uses.
+The inclusion of the Stream Biological Objective will provide for more accurate determinations of assessment related to avoidance, protection, and restoration associated with regulatory permitting activities for impacts to waters of the State.
 This process may occur on a site-by-site basis or as part of larger regional planning efforts (e.g. water quality improvement planning, general plan updates).
-Scientific studies on the success of mitigation associated with development, including housing, found the lack of Biological Objectives for aquatic and aquatic-dependent wildlife beneficial uses allowed for unmitigated degradation to occur associated with projects, resulting in the loss of beneficial uses (Sudol and Ambrose 2002, Ambrose et al. 2007).
+Scientific studies on the success of mitigation associated with development, including housing, found the lack of a Stream Biological Objective for aquatic and aquatic-dependent wildlife beneficial uses allowed for unmitigated degradation to occur associated with projects, resulting in the loss of beneficial uses (Sudol and Ambrose 2002, Ambrose et al. 2007).

 The need to develop and use recycled water